 For the past 20 years, our daily schedule has meant campers spending each morning with their own cabin traveling together to the 3 different activities.
 This will not change, allowing cabins to remain within their pod structure.
 Afternoon activities and special events might also involve restricted mingling between pods.
 Pod sizes will be determined at a suitable date closer to the summer.
-We may also implement a ‘mix and mask’ approach; when campers mix outside of their pod we will ask them to wear a mask.
+We may also implement a ‘mix and mask’ approach; when campers mix outside of their pod, indoors, we may ask them to wear a mask.

 Like most summer camps, we are fortunate that almost all activities take place outdoors.
 For those activities that often take place indoors, such as dance, arts and crafts and woodshop, we will introduce outdoor alternatives.
 Our Arts and Crafts building already includes a large outdoor deck that campers love to spend time on.

 During rainy days programming will continue to be outside or on covered porches whenever possible.